flenniken/statictea/docs/matches.md

 # matchDotNames

 Matches variable dot names and surrounding whitespace.
-Return the leading whitespace and dot names as one string like "a.b.c.d".
+Return the dot names as one string like "a.b.c.d".
+A function call is a variable followed by a left parentheses or a left bracket.
-This is used to match functions too.
-They look like a variable followed by an open parentheses.

 A dot name is a list of variable names separated by dots.
 You can have 1 to 5 variable names in a dot name.